Call for Abstract

 2nd World Biotechnology Congress

-, will be organized around the theme “Novel Innovations in Biotechnology that help Heal, Fuel & Feed the World”
+, will be organized around the theme “Profound Innovations and Futuristic Challenges in Biotechnology for Making Better Life”

 World Biotechnology 2017 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in World Biotechnology 2017